 Section 1.
 Commander.
 The Commander shall preside at all meetings of the Camp and the Executive Committee.
 He shall be a member ex officio of all regular and special committees, and shall perform all such other duties as usually pertain to his office.

 Section 2.
 Lieutenant Commander.
 The Lieutenant Commander shall perform the duties of the Commander in his absence or at his request.
 He shall serve as program chairman, securing guest speakers and presentation for Camp functions, and will chair a committee for this purpose if such a committee is organized by the Commander.
 He shall constantly strive for an active, growing membership.
-He shall prepare and distribute to the membership in good standing- a roster of members, their addresses and telephone numbers.
+He shall prepare and distribute to the membership in good standing – a roster of members, their addresses and telephone numbers.

 Section 3.
 Adjutant.
 The Adjutant shall conduct all official correspondence pertaining to the proper preparation and forwarding of all reports required of the Camp to International Headquarters, Division, and Brigades.
 He shall notify all members of special meetings.
 He shall keep a true record of all meetings of the Camp and have custody of the books and papers of the Camp.
 He shall be the keeper of the Camp seal.
 He shall be responsible for the enlistment of new members.
 He shall maintain an adequate supply of SCV brochures and applications to accomplish the recruitment of new members.
 All applications for membership, initiation fees, and first year dues shall be made to the Adjutant.
 He shall be responsible for the ordering of all items necessary for operations of the Camp.
 He shall also maintain adequate stock of SCV membership pins, decals, and applications.
 He shall have charge of all funds of the Camp and place the same in such bank or banks as may be approved by the Executive Committee.
 Such money shall only be withdrawn by check signed by the Adjutant.
-He shall keep an accurate account of his transactions and render a detailed report to the membership at any meeting when requested.
-He shall present a detailed report, in writing, of income and expenditures at the annual meeting.
+He shall keep an accurate account of his transactions and render a detailed report to the membership at any meeting when meeting.
 Bills paid by the Adjutant shall have received approval by the Executive Committee.
 He shall be responsible for collection of dues and fees, taking proper note of the paying member, his address and other information necessary in the maintenance of Camp records.

 Section 4.
 Judge Advocate.
 The Judge Advocate shall advise the officers and Executive Committee of all legal matters, including the construction and interpretation of the SCV General Constitution and Camp By-Laws.
 He shall serve as parliamentarian at both regular and special meetings.
 Upon direction of the Commander, he shall conduct investigations into charges or challenges brought against Camp members.
 He shall perform such other duties as are usually incident to his office.

 Section 5.
 Quartermaster.
 The Quartermaster shall be responsible for the procurement of meeting sites and arrangements incident to preparation for regular, special, or social meetings of the Camp, such sites and arrangements subject to approval of the Executive Committee.
 He shall be responsible for the operation of the Camp stores, maintaining adequate stocks and other items necessary for efficient operation.
 He shall account to the Commander as to expenditures.
-He shall maintain a cash fund up to $100.00 (One hundred dollars).
+He shall maintain a cash fund up to $100.00.
 Any monies in excess shall be remitted to the Adjutant.

 Section 6.
 Surgeon.
-He shall be familiar with basic techniques of first aid and shall stand ready to administer basic medical assistance when called upon at meetings and functions of the Camp.
+He shall be familiar with basic techniques of first aid and shall stand ready to administer basic medical assistance when called upon at meeting and functions of the Camp.